Jonax/HexGenSharp/README.md

 It is hoped that you will find this program useful as a standalone tool for your own projects.
 Alternatively you may like to use the world generator source code in your own programs.

+Updated versions of this software can always be found at the [website](http://www.heroextant.net/hexgen2014/) or on [GitHub](https://github.com/golightlyb/hexgen2014).
+Bug reports and feedback can be sent to hexgen2014@heroextant.net.
+Thanks!

 Contents
 --------